mccurdyc/www/content/book/2020-01-06-thinking-in-systems.md

 ## Leverage Points

-In the book the notion of "leverage points" is discussed.
 Leverage points are places in the system where "tweaks" can be made to _try_ to improve or correct the system.
 However, the leverage points that result in the desired behavior are not intuitive and difficult to share.

-Leverage points come in the form of changing flows i.e., changing the "parameters".
+One example is changing flows i.e., changing the "parameters".
-This is often one of the first leverage points that is touched and while it is a relatively inexpensive means to attempt to correct a system, it frequently has little effect.
+Changing flows is often one of the first leverage points that is considered.
+While it is relatively inexpensive, it frequently has little effect.
 Yet, this is where most focus and time is spent when people try to correct systems.
-Adding buffer, as described above, is a means to correcting a system, but they are often expensive to implement.
-Another expensive and slow, but effective means, is a structural change.

-A few less expensive to implement means are to make sure that you have clearly defined the true goals of the system and to align rules with those goals.
-Self-organization and empowerment are extremely effective means for correcting a system.
-However, you can't force or choose these things, you have to establish and optimize for them.
-The culture needs to encourage and reinforce self-organization.
-The two most impactful, inexpensive means to correcting a system were to understand _your_ paradigm and to shift it and to understand _all_ other paradigms and to be flexible.
+The most impactful leverage points are clearly defined, accurate goals that are aligned with the rules and paradigm or mental model shifts.